Big whorls have little whorls, Which feed on their velocity

 — Lewis Fry Richardson

 I like working with numerical models and topics related to Atmospheric Physics.
 I enjoy using programming tools to analyze big data and finding patterns.
 My research interest includes but not limited to large-scale atmospheric circulation, seasonal to decadal variations in large-scale atmospheric properties, and climate response to forcing from anthropogenic and natural sources.
-Currently, I am working with Dr. Natalie Burls as a Research Assistant in the Department of AOES, GMU.
+I have graduated with a Ph.D. in Climate Dynamics from George Mason University in Fall 2020 and joined NASA GSFC at Global Modeling and Assimilation office in December 2020.

-Tools I use in my research- Programming Language: Python, MATLAB, R, NCL, GrADS, SQL, Latex, C, bash scripting.
+Tools I use/used in my research- Programming Language: Python, MATLAB, R, NCL, GrADS, SQL, Latex, C, bash scripting.
 Machine Learning: Scikit-learn, Deep Learning, Keras, Tensorflow, RNN (LSTM, GRU), kNN.
-Models: CESM, WRF, Herwig ++, GIS, LAMMPS Molecular Dynamics Simulator.
+Models: CESM, WRF, Herwig ++, GIS.